-2010/11

-Christine McMahon

-Sandra Adams

-christine.mcmahon@lond-amb.nhs.uk

-To receive assurance on the Trust's contribution towards good corporate citizenship through corporate social responsibility

-□ Strategy Review and Planning Committee □ Senior Management Group □ Quality Committee □ Audit Committee □ Clinical Quality Safety and Effectiveness Committee □ Risk Compliance and Assurance Group □ Learning from Experience Group □ Other

-To be aware of the commitment the Trust takes in demonstrating corporate social responsibility which includes the efforts being made to reduce the carbon footprint.
+Document Title: Annual Report on Corporate Social Responsibility 2010/11 Report Author(s): Christine McMahon Lead Director: Sandra Adams Contact Details: christine.mcmahon@lond-amb.nhs.uk Why is this coming to the Trust Board?
+To receive assurance on the Trust's contribution towards good corporate citizenship through corporate social responsibility This paper has been previously presented to: Strategy Review and Planning Committee Senior Management Group Quality Committee Audit Committee Clinical Quality Safety and Effectiveness Committee Risk Compliance and Assurance Group Learning from Experience Group Other Recommendation for the Trust Board: To be aware of the commitment the Trust takes in demonstrating corporate social responsibility which includes the efforts being made to reduce the carbon footprint.